A Practical Cleaning Schedule for Working Moms

 Keeping a home clean is a lot of work.
 No matter how often you sweep, wipe and put away – it continues to get dirty!
 There is not a lot of time in the day to clean, especially if you are a working mom.
 It is challenging in this season of life to keep your home clean while managing all the other family and life responsibilities too.

 Even if you are not a mom, or you kiddos are out of the house, life is still busy…so how can you keep your home clean on a tight schedule?
-Below are tips on a healthy mindset for cleaning house plus the full checklist of daily, weekly and seasonal chores.
+Below are tips on a healthy mindset for cleaning house plus a full checklist of daily, weekly and seasonal chores.

 Free Cleaning checklists!